 Step 1: Cut Out Your Fabric.

 Cut two 10.5″ x 3.5” (26.67 cm x 8.89 cm) rectangles and a smaller 5″ x 3” (12.7 cm x 7.62 cm) rectangle.

-2. Stitch your fabric.
-Sew the larger rectangles together with ¼” seam allowance, right sides facing.
-Clip the corners and trim the seam allowance to ⅛”.
+Pin the two larger rectangles together, right sides in.
+Sew them together with 1/4” (0.6 cm) seam allowance, right sides facing.
+Clip the corners and trim the seam allowance to 1/8” (0.3 cm).
 Turn the fabric right side out.

-3. Create the bow.
-Tuck in the raw ends of the rectangle and press.
+Tuck in the raw ends of the rectangle and press with an iron.
 Fold the strip in half and stitch the opening closed.
+Flip the tube so the seam is on the inside and in the middle of the rectangle.
 Scrunch the fabric to make the bow tie shape.
 If you would like, hand stitch the cinched fabric to keep the bowtie shape.
-This step is a…. cinch!
+This step is a… cinch!

-4. Create the bow tie center.
-Fold the smaller rectangle in half long ways, right sides facing and stitch together with a ¼” seam allowance.
+Fold the smaller rectangle in half lengthwise, right sides facing and stitch together with a 1/4” (0.3 cm) seam allowance.
 Turn right side out and fold in half.
-Stitch across the end securing the tube and flip the fabric so the seam is on the inside.
+Stitch across the end to secure the tube and flip the fabric so the seam is on the inside.

 Insert the bow through the hole and then through your pup’s collar.
 Get ready to say “bow wow!”
 While your dog or cat is wearing their bow tie, be sure to supervise them.
 You don’t want to miss a photo-op or their hint to untie the bow tie.